surfergrl/sgs-gift-guide/README.md

 - [CSS Scan]("https://getcssscan.com/css-buttons-examples") - CSS Scan for stylised buttons
 - GoogleFonts
 - [Techsini Mockup](https://techsini.com/multi-mockup/) - Creating the mockup images for the README
-- [Vecteezy](https://www.vecteezy.com) - Yin Yang symbol for Favicon from Vecteezy.com
+- [Vecteezy](https://www.vecteezy.com) - Yin Yang symbol for favicon from Vecteezy.com
 - [Favicon.io](https://favicon.io/favicon-converter/) - Used to create and add the favicon to the browser tab

 ## Thanks to